 Moon Valley Nursery Serves Customers in Florida and Texas

 Planting a tree in California should be a fun-filled exercise.
-Moon Valley Nursery can help.
+Moon Valley Nurseries can help.
 Once you understand when to plant a tree to give it the best chance of surviving, you can begin thinking about planting methods.
 Fortunately, there are many ways to plant a tree, and the process doesn’t take long.
 Please note, many local laws require homeowners to contact their utility company before planting to make sure they will not disrupt their operations.
 Even if your state doesn’t require notification, we recommend doing so.
 We will cover three standard tree planting methods, the benefits, and how to make your tree planting adventure a success.

 The Burlap Sack Method: Avoiding the Common Pitfalls